-Put Engine In Neutral At Low Power
+Put Engine In Neutral At Low Power at Low Power

-Note: Failure to turn the throttle back on within 3 seconds of leaving the forward phase will disable PFA and shutdown ProtoSounds[®].
+Note: Failure to turn the throttle back on within 3 seconds of leaving the forward phase will disable PFA and shutdown ProtoSounds®.
 The next time you turn power back on your engine will be in the RESET position.
 See page 5 for more information.

 II.
 After entering neutral, ProtoSounds® will immediately play an air release sound followed approximately two seconds later by an arrival message.
-The arrival message lists the train by name and the track it arrived on.
-Immediately following the arrival message, the sound of the trains' doors opening can be heard, followed by a conductor's warning to passengers to "watch your step."
-At this point, various randomly activated ambient train stations sounds will begin playing and replaying as long as the engine sits in this neutral state (Neutral Before Reverse).
-The sounds include passenger footsteps, muffled voices, horse trotting, horse neighing and another train's whistle tooting.
-In addition, several highlight or foreground sounds play including more conductor voices saying "watch your step", "have a nice day", and "baggage to the right".
+The arrival message lists the train by name and the track it arrived on (the track is identified as either track 1 or track 2, alternating each time during the current operating session).
+Immediately following the arrival message, the sound of the trains' doors opening can be heard, followed by a conductor's warning to passengers to